FusionAuth/fusionauth-site/site/_posts/2021-09-16-how-to-authenticate-your-react-app.md

 - Create a user in FusionAuth.
 - Create a basic React UI.
 - Create an Express backend server.
-- Link all three of these things together using API calls and OAuth 2.0 code flows.
+- Link all three of these components together using API calls and the Authorization Code grant.
 - Log a user in.
 - Log a user out.

-All of this is going to happen using the OAuth 2.0 Authorization Code Flow.
+All of this is going to happen using the OAuth 2.0 Authorization Code grant.

 ## Configuring FusionAuth